maciej-gol/Mturk-Tracker/README.rst

 Website
 -------

-As is mentioned before Mturk-Tracker site is written in Django Python web framework.
+As it mentioned before Mturk-Tracker site is written in Django Python web framework.

 Crawlers